Call of the Wild (1935 film): Plot

 After the trio set out in search of Martin Blake's find, a barely alive John Blake is found and brought in.
 He talks Smith into backing him and joining him on the trail to the site, but does not trust the Englishman and his two henchmen.

 The three reach their destination and find it to be all they had hoped.
 Shorty leaves to file a claim.
 Jack and Claire wait and eventually acknowledge their love for each other.
 Buck, in the meantime, feels a strong urge to join a pack of wolves; he frequently leaves to spend time with a female wolf.

 When Blake and Smith reach the site, Smith has Blake strangled, then holds Jack and Claire at gunpoint.
 The intruders take the gold they have already gathered and destroy anything that would enable the couple to leave.
 The villains then leave in their canoe, but it overturns and they drown, weighed down by the stolen gold, within sight of Jack and Claire.

 Buck finds John Blake, still alive, though in bad shape.
 They nurse him back to health.
 Jack wants to keep Claire anyway, but she will not go along.
 Jack then recommends that John leave to get proper medical attention before the weather makes it impossible.
 John and Claire leave.

 Jack acknowledges Buck's desire to answer the "call of the wild", and releases him into the wilderness.
 Buck is shown with his new family of half-dog, half-wolf pups, playing in the woods.

-Jack is soon joined by Shorty, who arrives with news of their claim and a new cook.
+Jack is soon joined by Shorty, who arrives with news of their claim and a new cook, whom he won in a crap game.